Connecting Gateways and Clusters

 -

-In the IP address field, enter the IP address of the Security Group as configured on the Maestro Orchestrator (this is the IP address assigned to the Mgmt interface of the Security Group).
+IP Address - In the IP address field, enter the IP address of the Security Group as you configured it on the Maestro Orchestrator (this is the IP address assigned to the Mgmt interface of the Security Group).

 -